tr-igem/esmuflily/docs/internals.md

     Symbol for digit 0 - 9.

 *   PROC (procedure):
-    Markup procedure applied on the decimal digit string of a number.
+    Markup procedure applied on the decimal digit string of the specified number.

-*   SYMBOL-NUM (EXTEXT):
+*   SYMBOL (EXTEXT):
-    Symbol for NUMBER (not a digit).
+    Symbol (not digit) for NUMBER.

 ### Orientation table